About us

 It was the brain-child of Philip Henslowe, a local businessman.
 In 1585, he leased a garden plot of land called The Little Rose on which he constructed the playhouse.
 It opened in 1587.

-William Shakespeare’s first tragedy, Titus Andronicus, was written for The Rose, and many of the other major dramatists of the time, like Christopher Marlowe, Thomas Kyd, Thomas Dekker, George Chapman, Thomas Heywood, and Ben Jonson, also wrote for the playhouse before it closed around 1605, when Henslowe’s lease on the land finally came to an end.
+Many of the other major dramatists of the time, like Christopher Marlowe, Thomas Kyd, Thomas Dekker, George Chapman, Thomas Heywood, and Ben Jonson, also wrote for The Rose before it closed around 1605, when Henslowe’s lease on the land finally came to an end.

 But in the space of just twenty years, Henslowe and The Rose had changed the face of English drama, and laid the foundations for theatre as we know it today.